junxit/us-congress-bills-114/metadata.md

 - 2015-06-11 — Placed on the Union Calendar, Calendar No. 105.
 - 2015-06-11 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-147.
 - 2015-06-11 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-147.
+- 2015-06-16 — Rules Committee Resolution H. Res.
+319 Reported to House.
+The resolution provides for consideration of H.R.
+160 and H.R.
+1190.
+Each bill is closed under the rule, and shall be debatable for 1 hour.
+The resolution also provides for one motion to recommit with or without instructions for both bills.
+- 2015-06-17 — Considered under the provisions of rule H. Res.
+319. (consideration: CR H4472-4478)
+- 2015-06-17 — DEBATE - The House proceeded with one hour of debate on H.R.
+160.
+- 2015-06-17 — House amendment offered
+- 2015-06-17 — POSTPONED PROCEEDINGS - The Chair put the question on passage of H.R.
+160 and by voice vote, announced that the ayes had prevailed.
+Mr. Levin demanded the yeas and nays and pursuant to clause 8, rule XX, the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2015-06-17 — The previous question was ordered pursuant to the rule. (consideration: CR H4478)
+- 2015-06-17 — The resolution provides for consideration of H.R.
+160 and H.R.
+1190.
+Each bill is closed under the rule, and shall be debatable for 1 hour.
+The resolution also provides for one motion to recommit with or without instructions for both bills.
+- 2015-06-18 — Considered as unfinished business. (consideration: CR H4525-4526)
+- 2015-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-18 — On passage Passed by the Yeas and Nays: 280 - 140 (Roll no. 375). (text: CR 6/17/2015 H4472)
+- 2015-06-18 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 280 - 140 (Roll no. 375).(text: CR 6/17/2015 H4472)